deguree2718/deod/README.md

 ## Download Emotes on Discord

-A simple bot, if anyone needs I can keep adding more stuff into it, so far it has five functions
+A simple bot, if anyone needs I can keep adding more stuff into it, so far it has six functions

 ### RNG
 $roll